-- 2.3.U.
+2.3.U.
 EXERCISE.
-Show that the composition of two monomorphisms is a monomorphism. - 2.3.V.
+Show that the composition of two monomorphisms is a monomorphism.

+2.3.V.
 EXERCISE.
-Prove that a morphism $X \to Y$ is a monomorphism if and only if the induced morphism $X \to X \times_Y X$ is an isomorphism.
+Prove that a morphism $X \to Y$ is a monomorphism if and only if the fibered product $X \times_Y X$ exists, and the induced morphism $X \to X \times_Y X$ is an isomorphism.
 We may then take this as the definition of monomorphism.
 (Monomorphisms aren't central to future discussions, although they will come up again.
-This exercise is just good practice.) - 2.3.W.
-EXERCISE.
-Suppose $Y \to Z$ is a monomorphism, and $X_1, X_2 \to Y$ are two morphisms.
-Show that $X_1 \times_Y X_2$ and $X_1 \times_Z X_2$ are canonically isomorphic.
+This exercise is just good practice.)

+2.3.W.
+EASY EXERCISE.
+We use the notation of Exercise 2.3.Q.
+Show that if $Y \to Z$ is a monomorphism, then the morphisms $X_1 \times_Y X_2 \to X_1 \times_Z X_2$ you described in Exercise 2.3.Q is an isomorphism.
 We will use this later when talking about fibered products.
 (Hint: for any object V, give a natural bijection between maps from V to the first and maps from V to the second.
 It is also possible to use the magic diagram, Exercise 2.3.R.)